alcarney/blog/content/blog/click-drag-vanilla-js.md

   </figcaption>
 </figure>
 <script type="text/javascript" src="/js/click-drag.js"></script>

+> **Disclaimer:**
+>
+> This post makes use of a number of interactive elements to help illustrate a few
+> concepts.
+Unfortunately these do not yet work on mobile devices - sorry mobile
+> users!

 I have for quite some time now wanted to play around with web development some more, particularly using web technologies to build user interfaces of some